slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *'The most difficult is the decision to act, the rest is just tenacity.' -- Andrea Earhart*
 > *'Time is the longest distance between two places.' -- Tennessee Williams*
 > *'Patience is not passive; on the contrary, it is active; it is concentrated strength.' -- Edward G. Bulwer-Lytton*
+> *'If you spend too much time thinking about a thing, you’ll never get it done.
+Make at least one definite move daily toward your goal.' -- Bruce Lee*
+> *'Action expresses priorities.' -- Ghandi*
+> *'You must think like a man of action, and act like a man of thought.'*
+> *'You miss 100% of the shots you don’t take.' -- Wayne Gretzky*
+> *'Enter action with boldness.'*

 “Some systems … are very sensitive to their starting conditions, so that a tiny difference in the initial push you give them